minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 **Parameters**<br/>
 mapId: The uuid of the particular map.<br/>
 timestamp: An integer identifying the timestamp.<br/>
-coords: A geoJson describing the polygon.<br/>
+geometry: A geoJson describing the polygon.<br/>
 **Returns**<br/>
 CSV with columns tileX, tileY, zoom, [columns of area per class], total area, date from and date to.